kubernetes/examples/mysql-wordpress-pd/README.md

 1. Run the following command to delete your Secret:

-       kubectl delete deployment -l app=wordpress
+       kubectl delete secret mysql-pass

 2. Run the following commands to delete all Deployments and Services:

        kubectl delete deployment -l app=wordpress
        kubectl delete service -l app=wordpress

-   **Note:** Any other Type of PersistentVolume would allow you to recreate the Deployments and Services at this point without losing data, but `hostPath` loses the data as soon as the Pod stops running.
-   {: .note}

 3. Run the following commands to delete the PersistentVolumeClaims and the PersistentVolumes:

        kubectl delete pvc -l app=wordpress
        kubectl delete pv local-pv-1 local-pv-2

+   **Note:** Any other Type of PersistentVolume would allow you to recreate the Deployments and Services at this point without losing data, but `hostPath` loses the data as soon as the Pod stops running.
+   {: .note}

 {% endcapture %}